xiaoshihou514/api-cookbook/README.md

 # Sonar API Projects

+NOTE: This repo is still under construction by the Sonar team!
+Feel free to check back at a later time.

 ![SONAR](assets/perplexity-sonar.png)

 A collection of practical applications and tools built with [Perplexity's Sonar API](https://sonar.perplexity.ai/), the fastest, most cost-effective AI answer engine with robust search capabilities.